Pope Benedict XVI: Israel

+In his farewell speech before leaving to Rome on 15 May 2009, his balance was expressed as follows:

+Let it be universally recognized that the State of Israel has the right to exist, and to enjoy peace and security within internationally agreed borders.
+Let it be likewise acknowledged that the Palestinian people have a right to a sovereign independent homeland, to live with dignity and to travel freely.

 Vietnam

 Vietnamese prime minister Nguyễn Tấn Dũng met with Benedict at the Vatican on 25 January 2007 in a "new and important step towards establishing diplomatic ties".
 The Pope met with Vietnamese president Nguyễn Minh Triết on 11 December 2009.
 Vatican officials called the meeting "a significant stage in the progress of bilateral relations with Vietnam."